evereverland/2019/everlandings/tony-dingman/README.md

-Linkt to the repository with the poems: [Tony Dingman]( https://tony-dingman.github.io )
+Link to the repository with the poems: [Tony Dingman]( https://tony-dingman.github.io )

 ![Tony]( https://tony-dingman.github.io/2004-tony-dingman-by-frank-lobdell.png )